Azure/Microsoft-Defender-for-Cloud/.script/ReadMe.md

 4. Add the new job to [azure-pipelines.yml](https://github.com/Azure/Azure-Sentinel/blob/master/azure-pipelines.yml) file as a new template under jobs property

 5. Create script file for the new validation.
 The job from step #3 has reference to this file.
-See instructions in [How to add script validation](#how-to-add-scipt-validation) section.
+See instructions in [How to add script validation](#how-to-add-script-validation) section.
    A step is a failure if it either explicitly reports failure (using a ##vso command) or ends the script with a non-zero exit code

 6. Test the new validation.
 See instruction in [How to test the new validation](#How-to-test-the-new-validation) section

-### How to add scipt validation
+### How to add script validation

 **Note**: All script logs are public and display in DevOps pipeline.
 By default, the logs color is white.
 In case you want another color you can use [logging commands](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash)